 There are even greater implications for a fighter jet carrying a human pilot faster than the speed of sound.
 In the past, a fighter jet might take a decade or longer to go from concept to reality.
 Using that methodology in the future could render an expensive piece of equipment obsolete before it ever sees a combat mission.

-“Because of dated software built and delivered through legacy methods and timelines, we’ve seen program failure rates of upward of 40 percent or more on new programs,” said Ian Mitchell, program director for Defense & Civil Solutions at RI&S. “Now through digital innovation, we can deploy multiple new security features and patches per day.”
+“Because of dated software built and delivered through legacy methods and timelines, we’ve seen program failure rates of upward of 40 percent or more on new programs,” said Appel.
+“Now through digital innovation, we can deploy multiple new security features and patches per day.”

 By breaking the software into smaller, integrated pieces, the systems controlling the maneuverability and safety of the aircraft are managed separately from the various sensors, weapons and other components the pilot uses.
 The aircraft shell is the same, but the technology is swapped out.

-“It’s not really an aircraft anymore,” said Mitchell.
-“It’s a computer with wings.”
+“It’s not really an aircraft anymore,” said Appel “It’s a computer with wings.”

-The idea is catching on, Mitchell said, with services building their own commercial software strategies to deliver rapid software enhancements and upgrades to both existing and future hardware systems.
+The idea is catching on, Appel said, with services building their own commercial software strategies to deliver rapid software enhancements and upgrades to both existing and future hardware systems.
 Recently, rapid enhancements have been made to support weather forecasting and operational changes ahead of and after Hurricane Ida.

 “All of these software initiatives are revolutionary,” said Appel.
 “The threat model is changing.
 Spend more time on the software and the threats, and you can react more quickly.”